Garland Nevitt

-Garland "Chief" Nevitt (February 28, 1887 – August 1970) was an American football, basketball, and baseball coach.
+Garland "Chief" Nevitt (February 28, 1887 – August 10,1970) was an American football, basketball, and baseball coach, as well as a Minor League Baseball player.
 He served as the head football coach at Central Michigan University for one season in 1919, compiling a record of 2–2–3.
-He also coached the basketball team at Central Michigan that year to a 10–5 record.
-He played Minor League Baseball with the Battle Creek Crickets of the Southern Michigan League from 1911 to 1913 and with the St. Thomas Saints of the Canadian League from 1914 to 1915.
-Nevitt was a vegetarian and non-smoker.
+That same year, he coached the basketball team to a 10–5 record, and remained head coach until 1921.
+Before his coaching days, he was a baseball player, competing with the Battle Creek Crickets of the C/D Southern Michigan League from 1911 to 1913 and with the St. Thomas Saints of the Canadian League from 1914 to 1915.
+He was also known to be vegetarian and a non-smoker.